THE MISSION

 The Love Consortium capitalizes on technology to present a win-win-win solution for scholars interested in joining research in this area, for Principal Investigators, and for the field.

-2016: Survey of relationship researchers confirms an overwhelming interest in a centralized data sharing and collaboration platform
+2016: A survey of relationship researchers confirms an overwhelming interest in a centralized data sharing and collaboration platform

 2018:

-• Foundational funding is secured through the John Templeton Foundation to create The Love Consortium Dataverse (TLCDv) and build the TLC network
+TLC secures foundational funding to create The Love Consortium Dataverse (TLCDv) and build the TLC network

-• Board of Directors is formed; begins developing the mission, values, and planned activities of The Love Consortium
+TLC forms the Board of Directors and begins developing the mission, values, and planned activities of The Love Consortium

 2019:

-• The Love Consortium Inaugural Meeting and the first in-person meeting of the Board of Directors held in Chapel Hill, NC, USA
+TLC hosts The Love Consortium Inaugural Meeting and holds the first in-person meeting of the Advisory Board in Chapel Hill, NC, USA

-• 2 in-person events @ International Association for Relationship Research (IARR) Conference in Ottawa, Ontario, Canada:
+TLC hosts 2 in-person events at the International Association for Relationship Research (IARR) Conference in Ottawa, Ontario, Canada:

 2020: